mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 adversary should be unable to violate any of the MLS security properties after time t'.

+Both of these properties must be satisfied even against compromised DS and AS.

 #### Membership Changes

 MLS aims to provide agreement on group membership.
 That is, all group members